TonyZhangND/website-blocker/README.md

 ## Usage

 ### Block
-To block websites, add them to the list `websites_to_block` in block.py.
+To block websites, add their urls to the file websites.txt, with one url on each line.
 Then in Terminal, navigate to the directory containing block.py and run

 	sudo python block.py